Law can be made more comprehensible if it is made more visual.

 Another flowchart that I made for my Evidence final last week, and just colored in… Related posts: Law Flowcharts (Hearsay Exceptions) Legal Flowchart: Understand Immigration!

+Prints of this drawing available here for purchase!
 I am playing with different ways to study for my Finals.
 I decided to try out flowcharts.
 My hypothesis: the act of putting together a flowchart is itself one of the best ways to learn an area of law.
-Especially with a rule-based doctrinal class like Evidence, I think this holds true.
-I spent the
+Especially with a rule-based doctrinal class like Evidence,

 Ravel Law (above, presenting at Reinvent Law in Silicon Valley last Friday) is a start-up that grew out of Stanford Law, that is building visual tools for legal research.
 Cases’ importance to an issue would make them larger or smaller, cites would be visual links, relationships would be color coded.
 Another great visual possibility would